 Making your blog enjoyable to read can go a long way, which means having an eye for good blog aesthetics and an understanding of human reader psychology can improve all of your metrics.

-Double check the size of your images and make sure they fit and match the style of your blog.
+Double-check the size of your images and ensure they fit and match the style of your blog.
 Images shouldn’t take up over half of your website page!

 Additionally, make sure your featured blog image has a meta description for itself and that it is a good size for being the featured image on social media (between 2:1 and 300:175 ratio).

 Add hyperlinks throughout your content.
-In order to avoid website visitors reading a blog and bouncing off your site, give them a reason to stay!
+To avoid website visitors reading a blog and bouncing off your site, give them a reason to stay!
 Link out to other relevant content and services or solutions.
-Never make your reader have to dig your website to prove your blog content is legit.
+Never make your reader have to dig into your website to prove your blog content is legit.
 However, don't overdo it!
-Your content should have sustenance in and of itself without having to link out to other pages.
+Your content should have sustenance in and of itself without linking to other pages.